ldaniels528/experiment/README.md

 ### Code Examples

-Qwery can also be used as an SDK.
+Qwery can also be used as a Library.

 ##### Let's start with a local file (./companylist.csv)